colinframe/colinframe.com/_posts/2020-07-18-taking-back-my-attention-redux.markdown

 class: post-template
 subclass: 'post'
 ---
-It feels like I’m starting to ‘win’
+It feels like I’m starting to ‘win’.

 About a month ago I decided to try and take back some of my attention from the draw of social media, Instagram and Twitter in particular.